-Bits 4-7 of this register (RES0-RES3) control the Resonance of the Filter, resonance of a peaking effect which emphasizes frequency components at the Cutoff Frequency of the Filter, causing a sharper sound.
-There are 16 Resonance settings ranging linearly from no resonance (0) to maximum resonance (15 or #F).
+Bits 4-7 of this register (RESO-RES3) control the Resonance of the Filter.
+Resonance is a peaking effect which emphasizes frequency components at the Cutoff Frequency of the Filter, causing a sharper sound.
+There are 16 Resonance settings ranging from about 0.707 (Critical Damping) for a count of 0 to a maximum for a count of 15.